 Cloud adoption is taking over multiple regions and industries.
 Companies figured out that after adopting cloud computing, they become more agile in the competitive marketplace.
 Businesses now don’t have to spend time and money maintaining and buying their own servers, rather, they can use the off-the-shelf professional infrastructure given by cloud service providers.

-Let’s compare, so-called ‘big three’ cloud providers: AWS vs. Azure vs. Google.
+Let’s compare, the so-called ‘big three’ cloud providers: AWS vs. Azure vs. Google.
 Fasten your seat belts, it’s a long road ahead!

-To put it simply, cloud computing is the delivery of computing services like cloud datastore, servers, storage, software, networking, intelligence and analytics over the internet.
+To put it simply, cloud computing is the delivery of computing services like cloud datastore, servers, storage, software, networking, intelligence, and analytics over the internet.

 Technical and business requirements must be the main factors determining your choice.
 Think about the features, application integration, and budget you may need for a cloud solution.
 Your decision should be based on the opportunities the cloud provider offers to reach your business goal.